jilljenn/humanlearn/index.md

 April 30

+:   End of early bird [registration](http://its2018.its-conferences.com/registration/) rates for ITS 2018

+May 11

-:   End of early bird registration rates
+:   End of early bird [registration](http://its2018.its-conferences.com/registration/) rates for Optimizing Human Learning
+Camera-ready version due

 June 12